pikulsky/lamptest/README.md

 * Add tooltips for all parameters (some info about the meaning of lamp parameter)
 * Add lamp rating to the list, near the lamp title.
 * Update lamps dynamically.
-* Sometimes the lamp is marked as obsolete although it was previously displayed as active, e.g.: X-Flash 42968, 42975
 * Multiple lamps with the same barcode
 * Move values representation logic to the lamp template from lamp model.
 * Replace stock WebView with Crosswalk.